moaxaca/async-redis/README.md

 Async Redis
 ===========================

-This is a light weight wrapper over the node_redis library with first call promise support.
+This is a light weight wrapper over the node_redis library with first class promise support.
 Ideal for ES7 async functions.

 ## Usage Example